Azure/azure-quickstart-templates/demos/vm-cse-msi/README.md

 Note that the managed identity must be assigned to the VM as well as specified on the extension resource in ```protectedSettings```.

+The output of the deployment shows a directory listing of the downloaded files.

 For more information on this approach see [Custom Script Extension for Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows#property-managedidentity).